abstract road

 The State dropped the DUI.

-The defendant was stopped for speeding.
-Officers noticed the defendant to have an odor of alcohol, glassy eyes, and he admitted to having drank beer and smoked marijuana.
-There were several empty beer cans in the car.
-After performing roadside tests, he was arrested for DUI.
-He later blew a .20 and a .182 in the breath machine.
+The defendant was the at fault driver in a rear end crash.
+When officers arrived, they noticed the defendant to have an odor alcohol, the defendant admitted to having drank a mojito, he had thick tongued speech and glassy eyes.
+After performing various field sobriety tests such as the one leg stand and walk and turn, he was arrested for DUI.
+He later blew a .127 and a .126 in the breath machine.

 The State dropped the DUI.